robmsmt/robmsmt.github.io/_posts/2021-08-14-introducing-speechloop.md

  - Different data formats (e.g. Kaldi has SCP, it would be nice to read those)
  - Cost calculator for APIs
  - More ASRs
- - Benchmarks of common datasets - for example librispeech or one of the [newly released huge datasets](https://github.com/robmsmt/ASR-Audio-Data-Links/#1-free)
+ - Automated benchmarks of common datasets - for example librispeech or one of the [newly released huge datasets](https://github.com/robmsmt/ASR-Audio-Data-Links/#1-free)

 ____